In certain circumstances, Guideline permits you to take a hardship withdrawal against your 401(k) balance.

 Hardship withdrawals are subject to income taxes, plus an additional 10% tax for early distribution if you are under the age of 59 ½.
-Employees who take a hardship distribution cannot repay it back to the plan.
-As such, a hardship withdrawal will permanently reduce the value of the benefits you will receive at retirement.
+Employees who take a hardship distribution cannot repay it back to the plan so it is important to note that this choice will permanently reduce the value of the benefits you will receive at retirement.

 - Tuition, educational fees, and room and board expenses for the next twelve (12) months of post‑secondary education for yourself, your spouse or your dependent.